ZQPei/deep_sort_pytorch/README.md

 - Train detector on specific dataset rather than the official one.
 - Retrain REID model on pedestrain dataset for better performance.
 - Replace YOLOv3 detector with advanced ones.

+## Latest Update(23-05-2024)

+### tracking

+- Added resnet network to the appearance feature extraction network in the deep folder

+- modified the NMS bug in the preprocessing.py and the updated covariance calculation bug in the kalmen_filter.py in the sort folder

+### detecting

+- Added YOLOv5 detector, aligned interface, and added YOLOv5 related yaml configuration files

+- The train.py, val.py and detect.py in the original YOLOv5 were deleted

+### deepsort

+- Added tracking target category, which can display both category and tracking ID simultaneously

 **Any contributions to this repository is welcome!**